P3DCAT/PandoraPalettizer/README.md

 Don't worry: when you run the program, it will list all textures used inside a single palette image!
 If a palette has to be repaired, this will greatly help with the manual texture lookup times.

+**Important!** When Pandora Palettizer is building palettes, it does two important translation steps: resizing the image to a nearby power of two, and applying a Gaussian blur on the image.

+The Gaussian blur on the image is necessary, because some textures in a palette might have a very low resolution.
+Resizing those images many times would result in a very blocky image.
+Therefore, blurring is performed on those textures when resizing them to the required size.
+This Gaussian blur can be controlled using the `--blur-amount`, or disabled even.

+Resizing the image to a nearby power of two is another necessary step, required by the Panda3D engine by default.

+By default, Pandora Palettizer will round to the nearest power of two.
+If a source image does not suffer more than 50% quality loss, it will downscale the image.
+However, if more than 50% quality loss is detected, then the image will be upscaled automatically.

+It is possible to setup Pandora Palettizer to always upscale images, or always downscale them, using `--resize-strategy upscale` and `--resize-strategy downscale`, respectively.

+To control the rounding threshold for rounding to the nearest power of two, use the `--resize-threshold` flag.
+For example, to automatically upscale when a `20%` loss in original quality is detected, use `--resize-threshold 1.2`.
+To automatically upscale when a `75%` loss is detected, or downscale otherwise, use `--resize-threshold 1.75`.

 * Use the `--jpg` flag to convert all palettes into JPG+RGB combo textures.
 * Use the `--png` flag to convert all palettes into PNG textures.
 * Use the `--all` flag to convert all palettes into both JPG+RGB and PNG textures.